Galatasaray High School: Interim period (1830–1868)

+The initial French name was Lycée Imperial Ottoman de Galataserai.

 Modern period (1868–1923)

-Sultan Abdülaziz (1861–1876) was the first Ottoman sultan to travel to Europe and, while in France, was impressed by the French educational system.
-On his return to Constantinople, he announced the Edict on Public Education which established a free compulsory education system for children under twelve.
-In September 1868, the Lycée Impérial Ottoman de Galata-Sérai" (Turkish: Galatasaray Mekteb-i Sultanisi) was established based on the lycée model.
+Sultan Abdülaziz was the first Ottoman sultan to travel to Europe and, while in France, was impressed by the French educational system.
+On his return to Istanbul, he announced the Edict on Public Education which established a free compulsory education system for children under twelve.
+In September 1868, the Lycée Impérial Ottoman de Galata-Sérai (Turkish: Galatasaray Mekteb-i Sultanisi) was established based on the lycée model.
 French was the main language of instruction, and many teachers were European.
 The students included members of all the religious and ethnic communities of the Ottoman Empire.

-From 1868 to 1878, most of the students non Muslims.
-Many of them were Bulgarian.
+From 1868 to 1878, most of the students were non Muslims, many of whom were Bulgarian.

 Since this period, the district where the school stands has been known as Galatasaray.
-In 1905, the Galatasaray Sports Club was founded by Ali Sami Yen and his friends in one of the school's classrooms (Literature 5B).
+In 1905, the Galatasaray Sports Club was founded by Ali Sami Yen and his friends in one of the school's classrooms, Literature 5B.

 In 1907 a fire broke out in the school and burnt its wooden buildings to the ground.
 The library, museum and archive were all lost; only some stones of the external walls survived.
 The school was briefly relocated to Beylerbeyi but in 1909 the students were able to return to a new stone building on the site.

 Establishment of the Republic of Turkey to Integrated Education System (1923–1992)

-With the abolition of the Ottoman Empire and the proclamation of the Republic of Turkey in 1923, the school's name was changed to Galatasaray Lisesi (Galatasaray High School or Lycée de Galatasaray).
-Instruction was conducted in Turkish and French, and the school was composed of an Elementary School (five years) and a Lycée (seven years) where French Language and Literature, Philosophy, Mathematics, Physics, Chemistry, English and German were taught selectively in the last four years.
+With the abolition of the Ottoman Empire and the proclamation of the Republic of Turkey in 1923, the school's name was changed to Galatasaray Lisesi (English: Galatasaray High School or French: Lycée de Galatasaray).
+Instruction was conducted in Turkish and French, and the school consisted of an Elementary School for five years and a Lycée for seven years, with French Language and Literature, Philosophy, Mathematics, Physics, Chemistry, English, and German taught selectively in the final four years.
 The school became co-educational in 1965, and female students now constitute at least 40% of the school's pupils.
 One of the main buildings of the Feriye Palace on the Bosphorus, in the Ortaköy district, was given to the school when it needed to expand.

 Atatürk, the founder of modern Turkey, visited Galatasaray three times: on December 2, 1930; January 28, 1932; and July 1, 1933.